Find a spider by...

 Intruda signata? |

-(This proposed identification is as suggested by Dr Robert Raven, Queensland Museum)
+(ID is as suggested by Dr Robert Raven, Queensland Museum, but see notes below)

 female: perhaps 8 mm|